emilythestrangee/myDFIR_SOC/Day 03 - Elasticsearch Setup Tutorial.md

     - Name: MyDFIR-SOC-Challenge

-    - Source: Restrict SSH and Elasticsearch ports (22, 9200) to your IP only.
+    - Source: Restrict SSH port (22) to your IP only.

 3. Assign the firewall to your VM: **Compute → VM → Settings → Firewall → Update Firewall Group**.